EdwynZN/GameshopDeal/README.md

 **Or you can [donate on PayPal](https://paypal.me/EdwynZN)**

-Browse through different shop and find the best deals of the games you want!
+Browse through different shops and find the best deals of the games you want!

 Features:
 - Infinite scrolling, as long as there are deals, they will be fetched, the sky is the limit